-- Written by UTE DELANEY
+- Contributed by UTE DELANEY UTE DELANEY

 Are Cell Phones and DVD’s Opening up North Korea?
 (New York) There is increasing evidence of electronic media trickling into tightly locked North Korea.
 South Korean dramas are a hit in the North Korean black markets; Chinese-made cell phones increasingly are common in North Korea’s border lands.